 The Case Studies Program is also happy to provide guidelines, training, and writing support as needed to help authors produce teaching notes.

-If you plan to distribute at least one product on our site and if you are an HLS tenured faculty member, we will create an author page for you on the site, which will include a short bio, a photo, and links to your faculty page and any affiliated program pages.
+If you plan to distribute at least one product on our site and if you are an HLS faculty member, we will create an author page for you on the site, which will include a short bio, a photo, and links to your faculty page and any affiliated program pages.
 See a sample author page.

 The Case Studies Program staff will upload your materials to the site.
 However, we need certain pieces of information to present materials consistently, such as an abstract, learning goals, geographic setting, etc. See a sample product page.
 The Case Studies Program will help organize and capture this information.
 We also adhere to a specific format and branding for materials offered for distribution on the site.
 The Case Studies Program is happy to convert your materials to the Case Studies format.